Science Networking Online

 Register to receive emails about upcoming sessions

-You'll need to "opt in" to receive emails about SNO.
+After signing up, you'll receive an "opt in" email.
+You must "opt-in" order to receive emails about SNO.
 If you don't find the "opt-in" email in your inbox, check your spam folder for an email from Barb Bickford.
-Add Barb's email address to your Contacts or Safe Senders list to ensure SNO emails will be delivered to your inbox.
+Then add Barb's email address to your Contacts and/or Safe Senders list to ensure SNO emails will be delivered to your inbox.

 Why Science Networking Online?